IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 ## Configuring JmxTrans

-Create a ConfigMap for the JmxTrans tool.
+Create a ConfigMap for the JmxTrans configuration.
 For more information, see [queries](https://github.com/jmxtrans/jmxtrans/wiki/Queries) and [output writers](https://github.com/jmxtrans/jmxtrans/wiki/OutputWriters).
-The configMap configuration depends on what information is to be captured and where it must be sent.
+The configuration depends on what information is to be captured and where it must be sent.
+For example:

-The configuration can be deployed as a ConfigMap and then made available to the JmxTrans tool.
-An example ConfigMap definition is included as a reference.

 ```yaml
 kind: ConfigMap